gaidardzhiev/toolbox/README.md

 ### Custom Utilities

-Beyond standard Unix commands, Toolbox includes useful custom tools such as `ascii2hex` for converting ASCII strings to hexadecimal notation, enhancing its utility in scripting and debugging scenarios.
+Beyond standard `*nix` commands, Toolbox includes useful custom tools such as `ascii2hex` for converting ASCII strings to hexadecimal notation, enhancing its utility in scripting and debugging scenarios.

 ## How to Build Toolbox